Elao/ElaoAdminBundle/README.md

 | post_update | GET/POST | ANY    | ANY  | /posts/{id}/edit   |
 | post_read   | GET      | ANY    | ANY  | /posts/{id}        |
 | post_delete | GET/POST | ANY    | ANY  | /posts/{id}/delete |

+### Configuration detail

+To get the full detail and default values for yout administration just run:

+    bin/console debug:config ElaoAdminBundle